Note: The risk of bias by domain corresponds to the highest risk of bias among outcomes by domain.

 Mortality is an observer-reported outcome not involving judgement.

-Risk assessed to be low for the outcome: Mortality (D28).
+Risk assessed to be low for the outcomes: Hospitalization or death.
 WHO score 7 and above (D28).

 SERIOUS ADVERSE EVENTS